asimonder/geometricVoFCartesian/README.md

 **interIsoCartFoam**: Extension to *interIsoFoam* to feature newly implemented schemes.

 ### Machine Learning
 Machine learning models employ deep MLP architectures to estimate the interfacial curvarture.
 Models are developed in three steps.
-First, a synthetic dataset composed of either circular arcs of varying sizes is generated.
-Subsequently, about hundred MLPs are trained in Tensorflow using synthetic datasets composed of either circles or waves of varying sizes.
-Subsequently,the weights and biases of Tensorflows models are converted to ascii format.
-Finally, a newly implemented MLP class in OpenFOAM reads these parameters and constructs the corresponding MLP model.
+First, a synthetic dataset composed of circular arcs of varying sizes is generated.
+Subsequently, about hundred MLP models are trained in TensorFlow for each hyperparameters configuration.
+There is a scatter in model performance due to inherent stochasticity involved in training process.
+Finally, the best performing models are selected, and their weights and biases of Tensorflows models are converted to standard ascii format.
+The *multilayerPerceptron* class in OpenFOAM reads these parameters and constructs the corresponding MLP model.

 ## Example
-Benchmark cases are provided in soon.
+Benchmark cases are provided only for 2D currently.

 ## Prerequisites
 OpenFOAM v2006.